danieltucunduva/svi/README.md

 (insert images here)

-### Opportunities for improvement in efficiency of maintenance and future sotware development
+### Opportunities for improvement in efficiency for software development projects

 Our websites have been constructed as a patchwork of several programming languages and frameworks: Python, Django, PHP, Bolt, JavaScript, Bootstrap, Vue.js, etc.